This tour runs from April to October inclusive. Note: a two day version is available all year round.

 Ruthven Barracks (historic location) – following the Jacobite defeat at Culloden, those men who were lucky enough to escape went to Ruthven where they awaited word from Bonnie Prince Charlie.
 It is estimated some 2-3,000 men were at Ruthven Barracks when a note was received from the Prince stating ‘Let every man seek his own safety in the best way he can.’
 The Jacobites dispersed and the Jacobite cause was all but abandoned.
 The departing men torched the barracks and the building has remained a ruin ever since.
 Though not a filming location, this is most definitely worth a visit.

-Craigh na Dun (filming location) – your Outlander tour would not be complete without a visit to the famous hill used as Craigh na Dun.
-Of course the standing stones won’t be there, but you’ll be able to stand on that very special hill and take in the breath-taking views and the tangible energy surrounding you…
+Craigh na Dun (filming location) – where you’ll stand on that very special hill and take in the breath-taking views and the tangible energy surrounding you…

-After standing on Craigh na Dun’s magical hilltop, we’ll take you back to Inverness.
+After standing on Craigh na Dun’s magical hilltop, we’ll take you back to Inverness through the stunningly beautiful Cairngorm National Park.

 Why are our tours so different?